-Many people now conduct high altitude excursions due to its challenge or even for various causes in order to raise awareness and money.
+Many people now conduct high altitude excursions due to its challenge or even for various causes to raise awareness and money.

 It can be physically and mentally challenging to undertake these types of excursions.
-We at Prescription Doctor want you to be safe and advise undertaking thorough research alongside your physical training to ensure you are well equipped for these challenges.
+We at Prescription Doctor want you to be safe and advise you to conduct thorough research alongside your physical training to ensure you are well-equipped for these challenges.

-From a medical perspective, we want you to be aware of the possibility of Altitude Sickness and how it can manifest.
-It is important to understand the symptoms of Altitude Sickness in order to implement measures to treat and prevent potentially life threatening complications.
+From a medical perspective, we want you to know the possibility of Altitude Sickness and how it can manifest.
+It is important to understand the symptoms of altitude sickness to implement measures to treat and prevent potentially life-threatening complications.

-Altitude Sickness occurs when the lungs do not absorb sufficient oxygen.
-The amount of absolute oxygen absorbed into the body decreases the higher you go.
-Although the amount of Oxygen in the air is similar at higher altitudes, the air pressure is lower which results in less oxygen being inhaled and absorbed.
-If the incline is too quick and fast, the body cannot adjust to the change in air pressure which results in Altitude sickness.
-Therefore it is important to climb steadily and to rest when necessary in order to acclimatise to the altitude.
-Everyone is different, your acclimatisation period may be quicker or slower than others, however it is of primary importance to manage the climb at your own pace to protect yourself from Altitude Sickness.
+Altitude sickness occurs when the lungs do not absorb sufficient oxygen.
+The absolute oxygen absorbed into the body decreases the higher you go.
+Although the amount of Oxygen in the air is similar at higher altitudes, the air pressure is lower, which results in less oxygen being inhaled and absorbed.
+If the incline is too quick and fast, the body cannot adjust to the change in air pressure, which results in Altitude sickness.
+Therefore, it is important to climb steadily and to rest when necessary to acclimatise to the altitude.
+Everyone is different; your acclimatisation period may be quicker or slower than others.
+However, it is of primary importance to manage the climb at your own pace to protect yourself from Altitude Sickness.

-AMS can occur especially after 3000m when the ascent is too quick or if you fly into areas of high altitude, without allowing your body to acclimatise.
-Predisposing Heart conditions can increase the risk, however there is a common misconception that Gender, age, physical fitness increase the risk.
-Research suggests these have not been found to effect the risk of Altitude Sickness.
+AMS can occur especially after 3000 m when the ascent is too quick or if you fly into areas of high altitude without allowing your body to acclimatise.
+Predisposing Heart conditions can increase the risk.
+However, there is a common misconception that gender, age, or physical fitness increases the risk.

-Previous performance at altitude is a good indicator in determining the risk of AMS, it also allows you to understand the rate of incline your body can take thus allowing yourself to effectively prepare for the challenge.
+Previous performance at altitude is a good indicator in determining the risk of AMS.
+It also allows you to understand the rate of incline your body can take, thus allowing yourself to prepare for the challenge effectively.

-The Lake Louise symptom guide is an effective tool to measure the severity of Altitude Sickness.
+The Lake Louise symptom guide is an effective tool for measuring the severity of Altitude Sickness.
 The guide describes AMS as the presence of headache and at least one other symptom, as listed below, after ascent to altitudes above 2500m.

-AMS can lead to the potentially life threatening HACE if left untreated and ascent is continued.
-The continued lack of Oxygen can lead to swelling of the brain, this is dangerous and can be fatal if untreated.
-It is difficult to diagnose as it often be confused with other conditions such as Migraines.
+AMS can lead to the potential life-threatening HACE if left untreated, and ascent is continued.
+The continued lack of oxygen can lead to brain swelling; this is dangerous and can be fatal if untreated.
+It is difficult to diagnose as it can often be confused with other conditions such as migraines.
 Medical assistance must be sought if HACE is suspected and treated promptly.

 If any of the above symptoms occur, medical assistance must be sought immediately and moving to a lower altitude may be essential.

-HAPE occurs due to an increase of fluid in the lungs and is associated with the following symptoms of:-
+HAPE occurs due to an increase of fluid in the lungs and is associated with the following symptoms:

 The risk of altitude sickness is increased for areas 1500m above sea level.
-The risk increases if altitude ascent is increased too quickly which does not enable the body to acclimatise to the increased level.
-HACE and HAPE rarely occurs at altitudes lower than 2500m but symptoms of AMS can occur.
+The risk increases if altitude ascent is increased too quickly, which does not enable the body to acclimatise to the increased level.
+HACE and HAPE rarely occur at altitudes lower than 2500 m, but symptoms of AMS can occur.
 It can generally take two days for symptoms to manifest after ascent to levels greater than 3000m.
-It is essential that medical assistance is sought immediately because the complications can be life threatening.
+It is essential that medical assistance is sought immediately because the complications can be life-threatening.

-High Altitude is divided into 3 subcategories as detailed below.
+High Altitude is divided into three subcategories, as detailed below.